-The NFRMPO Mobility Coordination Program, RideNoCo, brings together human service agencies, transit agencies, community members, and staff from the NFRMPO to ensure residents of the region have mobility and access.
-The Mobility Coordination Program reports to two committees: the Larimer County Mobility Committee and the Weld County Mobility Committee.
+The NFRMPO Mobility Program, RideNoCo, brings together human service agencies, transit agencies, community members, and staff from the NFRMPO to ensure residents of the region have mobility and access.
+The Mobility Program reports to two committees: the Larimer County Mobility Committee and the Weld County Mobility Committee.
 NFRMPO staff also assists with the Mobility and Access Priority Group of the Partnership for Age-Friendly Communities in Larimer County.

 The Rider’s Guide combines fare information, schedule information, and contact information for fixed-route services, demand-response services, commercial services, and paratransit in the region.
 The Rider’s Guide is updated every two years, and was most recently updated in 2019.